Chittorgarh

-Chittorgarh is home to the Chittor Fort, the largest fort in India and Asia.
+Chittorgarh is home to the Chittor Fort, one of the largest forts in India and Asia.
 It was sacked thrice; first in 1303 by Alauddin Khalji, again in 1535 by Bahadur Shah of Gujarat, and lastly by the Mughal Emperor Akbar in 1568.
-Its Hindu Rajput rulers fought fiercely to maintain their independence.
-On all three occasions when faced with a certain defeat, the men fought to death, while the women committed suicide by jauhar (mass self-immolation).
-Chittor also has been a land of worship for Meera.
+Chittor has been a land of worship for Meera.
 It is also known for Panna Dai and Rani Padmini.